flokoe/bash-hackers-wiki/docs/commands/builtin/unset.md

      ~ $ ( a=({a..d}); unset 'a[2]'; declare -p a )
     declare -a a='([0]="a" [1]="b" [3]="d")'

-As usual in such cases, it\'s important to quote the args to avoid accidental results such as globbing.
+As usual in such cases, it's important to quote the args to avoid accidental results such as globbing.

      ~ $ ( a=({a..d}) b=a c=d d=1; set -x; unset "${b}["{2..3}-c\]; declare -p a )